westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 FILING THE PETITION FOR EXPUNGEMENT

 After the petition is filed, the court provides a certificate of service.
-The certificate will be served along with the petition and relevant documents to the following individuals:
+The certificate is typically served along with the petition and relevant documents to the following individuals:

 • The prosecuting attorney of the county of conviction;